ISCA's Whitepaper Reveals That Accountancy And Finance Professionals Can Augment 60% To 100% Of Critical Work Functions

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 29 May 2024 - Advances in Artificial Intelligence (AI) would be a game-changer for the accountancy industry.
+data-text="ISCA's Whitepaper reveals that accountancy and finance professionals can augment 60% to 100% of critical work functions" data-link=" Whitepaper reveals that accountancy and finance professionals can augment 60% to 100% of critical work functions" class="whatsapp">Shar SINGAPORE - media OutReach Newswire - 29 May 2024 - Advances in Artificial Intelligence (AI) would be a game-changer for the accountancy industry.
 The Institute of Singapore Chartered Accountants (ISCA) adopts a human-centred AI (HCAI) perspective and recognises that AI can bring forth positive disruption.
 A HCAI approach takes into consideration the design, use, and intention of the AI tool for the human user.
 Essentially, this means viewing AI as an instrument to augment and complement the work of accountancy and finance professionals, instead of replacing them.

 The whitepaper reported that among employers, 72% agree that AI will be a game changer for their business.
 Employees are equally buoyant about AI, with 82% expecting Generative AI to enhance their job performance.
 Despite these positive sentiments and willingness to take on new AI innovations, an AI readiness survey suggests that the accountancy industry still lacked key resources, in areas like infrastructure and data readiness.